fonsecapeter/RVS/README.md

-This repo contains the core code for rvs functionality.
+This repo contains the core code for rvs functionality

- >> It is a work in progress

-The "autonomy branch" is created to edit the code so that it works as a standalone package.
+ >> The "autonomy branch" is created as a standalone package.
  The original code was set up in a directory structure that I had no control over (containted lots of spaces and underscores).
  This branch will function on it's own, including a script to create a local diretory test set and fill it with some test rvs's.

 An rvs is a word document.
 It is a summary of a research participant's visit.
-The attending physician must complete one for each participant they see.
+This summary must be completed and sent to their primary care physicians.
+Each attending physician must complete one for every participant they see.
 There are 12 attendings responsible for a number of rvs's each.
-Each attending has a directory containing their rvs's.
-Each rvs is named "lname, fname_id_yyyy.mm.dd_RVS" (also did not have control over the convention) and is either a .doc or.docx.
+Each attending has a folder containing their rvs's.
+The rvs manager (me) will place an empty rvs in the appropriate folder when a participant finishes a research visit.
+The attending will move an RVS to a "DONE" folder when finished.
+Each rvs is named "lname, fname_id_yyyy.mm.dd_RVS" (I also did not have control over the convention) and is either a .doc or.docx.

+This standalone package can be downloaded to a local machine and used with full functionality to test the code.
+First make a directory for this, then run "RVS_test_setup.sh" to generate fake attendings and rvs's and create and empty csv called "RVS_report.csv".
+Next,run "RVS_reporter.sh" to fill the csv with data and generate a bar graph.
+Finally, edit your email in "RVS_emailer.sh" to recieve all emails (meant to go to the fake attendings) and run it to see the emails.

 	> RVS_test_setup.sh initializes a set of directories for 12 fake attendings.
 It also generates random fake rvs's